Coulomb Engineering of two-dimensional Mott materials: Results

 Mott materials, featuring strong correlations, require an advanced many-body treatment~\cite{Georges96,Kotliar06}.
 Here, to understand the Coulomb engineering, we need a consistent treatment of the internal screening in the monolayer, across the insulator-metal transition where the dielectric properties change dramatically.
-To this end, we use state-of-the-art diagrammatic extensions of dynamical mean-field theory~\cite{Rohringer18} (for details, see the Supporting Information).
-The main results have been obtained with the Dual Boson method~\cite{Rubtsov12,vanLoon14} and cross-checked with $GW$+DMFT~\cite{Biermann03,Tomczak17,Rohringer18} calculations for a related model (see Supporting Information).
+To this end, we use state-of-the-art diagrammatic extensions of dynamical mean-field theory~\cite{Rohringer18}, described below.
+The results in the main text have been obtained with the Dual Boson method~\cite{Rubtsov12,vanLoon14} and were cross-checked with $GW$+DMFT~\cite{Biermann03,Tomczak17,Rohringer18} calculations for a related model in the Appendix.